slashrelativepath/relativepath-cycle-3/README.md

 # relativepath-cycle-3

-thisrepo will build a web server.
+This repo will build a web server.

 ## usage
 on a mac or linux machine run this: